Dheatly23/godot-wasm/README.md

 * WASI common API with in-memory filesystem.
 * Native resource support to ease import/export.
 * Optional support for component model and WASI 0.2
+* Partial support for WASM GC.
+  Support is dependent on wasmtime.

+Features not supported:

+* Binding host functions into WASM component.
+Support is coming later.
+* Composing WASM components.
+Use tool like `wac` for the moment.
+* WASI network API.
+* WASI preview 0 API.
+Not many user of this API, so support is not likely.
+* Passing WASM GC values in to/out of host.

 ## Building
 To build the addon: